Bournemouth University has opted into the TEF and received a Silver award.

 - Year 1

-Apprenticeships: We recognise the transferable knowledge and skills gained through apprenticeships and welcome applications from students with the Level 3 Advanced Apprenticeship.
+Apprenticeships: We recognise the transferable knowledge and skills gained through apprenticeships and welcome applications from students with a Level 3 Advanced Apprenticeship recognised by the Institute for Apprenticeships.
 Each application will be considered on a case-by-case basis.

 English language requirements